marvit0/package-free-larder/content/_index.md

   </div>
   <div class="row">
     <div class="col-sm-12">
-        <h2>So what next?</h2>
+        <h2>So what's next?</h2>
     </div>
   </div>
   <div class="row">
     <div class="col-sm-12">
-        To begin…. we are looking for people to join our team.
-Our vision is to create a community led packaging free supermarket that is run by the community for the community.
+        <p>To begin…. we are looking for people to join our team.</p>
+        <p>Our vision is to create a <strong>community-led packaging-free supermarket</strong> that is run by the community for the community.</p>
     </div>
   </div>
   <div class="row">
     <div class="col-sm-12">
-        We are already 400 people strong and we are looking to increase our number to 1000 by September 2018.
+        We are already 400 people strong and we are looking to increase our number to 1,000 by September 2018.
     </div>
   </div>
   <div class="row strip no-margin">